 How to Create a Killer YouTube Channel Trailer

 A channel trailer is used to provide a preview of what your YouTube channel can offer to convince viewers to subscribe.
 Ads will not appear when your channel trailer is playing, helping the user stay focused on learning more about and subscribing to your YouTube channel.
-Users who are already subscribed to your channel won't see the trailer, but instead see videos under "What to Watch Next".
+In thie article, we are going to introduce you 10 tricks and the best video editing tools for making a killer Channel trailer.

-10 Ways to Make a killer Channel Trailer
+10 tricks to Make a killer Channel Trailer

 There are various ways that can help you create a good YouTube channel trailer and encourage more viewers to subscribe.